Ms. Pac-Man: AtGames dispute

 In August 2019, AtGames, a company that specializes in microconsoles featuring older arcade games, acquired the royalties owed to GCC.
 AtGames had initially approached the GCC group members about licensing Ms. Pac-Man for potential products.
-Bandai Namco, on learning that AtGames had been seeking these rights for a possible mini-arcade game, filed a lawsuit against AtGames alleging that AtGames misrepresented itself as licensed to make Ms. Pac-Man products, and created Ms. Pac-Man mini-cabinets under those claims.
+Bandai Namco, upon learning that AtGames had been seeking these rights for a possible mini-arcade game, filed a lawsuit against AtGames alleging AtGames misrepresented itself as licensed to make Ms. Pac-Man products, and created Ms. Pac-Man mini-cabinets under those claims.
 It also alleged false advertising, unfair competition, and copyright infringement.

 The case was ultimately dismissed with prejudice on October 27, 2020, following a request by Bandai Namco.
 Presiding Judge Vince Chhabria stated that "all involved parties [had] resolved the case of their own accord."
 The details of the settlement were kept confidential, and the current status of the Ms. Pac-Man royalties is undisclosed.

 Beginning with the Arcade Archives release of Pac-Land in 2022, the Ms. Pac-Man character has been removed from games which previously featured her.
-In her place is a new character known as Pac-Mom, who also replaces her in the Pac-Man Museum + versions of Pac-Land, Pac-In-Time and Pac-Attack, and in Pac-Man World Re-Pac, a remake of Pac-Man World.
+In her place is a new character known as Pac-Mom, who also replaces her in the Pac-Man Museum+ versions of Pac-Land, Pac-In-Time and Pac-Attack, and in Pac-Man World Re-Pac, a remake of Pac-Man World.
+The character had also been removed from the Arcade Archives release of Tinkle Pit in 2024, which saw Pac-Mom replace Ms. Pac-Man's appearances in the game.
 Bandai Namco has not given an official reason for the change, but news outlets have assumed that it was done to avoid legal problems with AtGames.